KingOttac/mancala-bot/README.md

 Hey👋

-I built a pretty terrible Mancala playing bot
+I built a Mancala playing robot

 In Javascript